 The following information is not intended to be a complete discussion of the U.S. federal income tax consequences of participation in the Amended 2014 Plan and is qualified in its entirety by references to the Code and the regulations adopted under the Code.
 The provisions of the Code described in this section include current tax law only and do not reflect any proposals to revise current tax law.
-The federal income tax consequences applicable to officers, directors, and other persons who are subject to potential liability under Section 16(b) of the Exchange Act may be different than the federal income tax consequences applicable to all persons, whether or not subject to Section 16(b), are described below.
+The federal income tax consequences applicable to officers, directors, and other persons who are subject to potential liability under Section 16(b) of the Exchange Act may be different than the federal income tax consequences applicable to persons who are not subject to Section 16(b).
+The federal income tax consequences applicable to all persons, whether or not subject to Section 16(b), are described below.